 Ready in an hour or so!

-I know you want to serve them immediately or even start eating from the pan but, please, be patient.
+I know you want to serve them immediately or even start eating from the pan, but please, be patient.
 At least 15 minutes, ideally 30 minutes.
 Give time so that the beans absorb more of the divine tomato-olive oil sauce.
-Oh, it's totally worth the waiting time.

 For the wine, I suggest a cool, fruity Sauvignon Blanc.

-If you make this recipe, you have to let me know!
-I absolutely love your feedback.
-This is a huge motivation for me and it keeps 30daysofgreekfood’s kitchen alive.
-Bookmark this recipe and leave your rate and comment below, or take a photo with your Greek Giant Beans and tag me on Instagram with #30daysofgreekfood and Facebook with @30daysofgreekfood.
+I would love to hear your feedback.
+It keeps my kitchen alive and my spirits high.
+Save this recipe and leave your rate and comment below, or take a photo of your Greek giant beans and tag me on Instagram with #30daysofgreekfood and Facebook with @30daysofgreekfood.

 Enjoy!!!